 RoundTable HealthCare Partners (FTC).
 Represented RoundTable and its portfolio company, Vanguard Medical Concepts, in a merger with single-use medical device reprocessing competitor, Alliance Medical.

 Sara Lee Corporation (FTC).
 Represented Sara Lee before the FTC in its sale of PYA/Monarch, a national foodservice distributor, to U.S. Foodservice.

 Signature Flight Support (DOJ Antitrust).
 Represented Ranger Aerospace, a fixed based operator and flight services company, before the DOJ.

 Sun Capital (FTC).
-Antitrust counsel for all Sun Capital transactions, including its purchase of American Standard, a plumbing fixture market leader, and for Sun Capital's various portfolio companies.
-Lead antitrust counsel for Sun Capital and its portfolio company, Northland Cranberries, in connection with a closed FTC inquiry into certain transactions between Northland Cranberries and Ocean Spray.
+Antitrust counsel for all Sun Capital transactions, including its purchase and sale of American Standard, a plumbing fixture market leader, and for Sun Capital’s various portfolio companies.

 Syniverse Technologies (DOJ Antitrust).
 Represented Syniverse in its acquisition of industry rival, EDS Interoperability Systems, including merger clearance review.

 TetraLaval (FTC).
 Represented TetraLaval in its acquisition of Carlisle Process Systems, a cheese processing competitor.